 Circular saws are an indispensable part of any woodworking shop.
 They are multi-purpose tools that can come in a more compact design for hard to reach places and portability.
 The Makita and DeWalt lines of circular saws that are corded and cordless include sidewinders and rear handle options.

-For quick cut jobs, our team turns to the DeWalt cordless circular saw because of the FlexVolt technology.
+For quick cut jobs, I often turn to the DeWalt cordless circular saw because of the FlexVolt technology.
 But faster doesn’t always mean better, and Makita circular saw options are generally more affordable, lightweight and cut smoother than the competitor.
 For cut capacity, Makita also takes the crown as they offer a larger variety of sizes to choose from.

 Hammer Drills: Makita and DeWalt

 The hammer drill, made for some of the toughest jobs with the most durability.
-Just for generalization, our experts have chosen the Makita 18V LXT XPH14 to go head-to-head with DeWalt’s DCD999.
-When we look at them at a glance side by side, the DeWalt hammer drill seems to be the better choice, but are the benefits just skin deep?
+Just for generalization, I have chosen the Makita 18V LXT XPH14 to go head-to-head with DeWalt’s DCD999.
+When I look at them at a glance side by side, the DeWalt hammer drill seems to be the better choice, but are the benefits just skin deep?

 The DeWalt DCD999 features Tool Connect, which is technology proprietary to the brand that allows you to track, connect and customize your tools.
 The DCD999 also offers one more speed setting than the Makita hammer drill, and the efficiency and performance can be enhanced with the FlexVolt battery.

-However, our expert contractors note that adding the Flexvolt will increase the weight of the drill, so you have to choose between sacrificing weight for efficiency or vice versa.
+However, I’d like to note that adding the Flexvolt will increase the weight of the drill, so you have to choose between sacrificing weight for efficiency or vice versa.
 Statistics-wise, the DeWalt model is faster, lighter, and longer, but the Makita drill works fine with a 2.0 aH [1] battery that won’t compromise the performance of the drill.

 Impact Wrench